claudifox/NightCrawler/README.md

 ## MVP 🎭

-We wanted our app to fulfill the following MVPs:
+We wanted our app to fulfill the following:
-1. User should be able to search for a location
+1. User should be able to search for a location ✅
-2. User should be able to find events in a nearby radius
+2. User should be able to find events in a nearby radius ✅
-3. User should be able to find the top 20 events as rated by Predict HQ
+3. User should be able to find the top 20 events as rated by Predict HQ ✅
-4. User should be able to log in
+4. User should be able to log in ✅
-5. User should be able to save events, and have them persist on the database
+5. User should be able to save events, and have them persist on the database ✅

 ## Stretch Goals 🍔🍔

 In order to further our app, we wanted to:
-1. Allow a user to search for restaurants in the nearby vicinity to the event
+1. Allow a user to search for restaurants in the nearby vicinity to the event ✅
-2. Allow a user to save their restaurant choice to their night, and have them persist as a whole 'night-out' on the database
+2. Allow a user to save their restaurant choice to their night, and have them persist as a whole 'night-out' on the database ✅
-3. Implement CSS which is aesthetically pleasing to work with MapBox's styling
+3. Implement CSS which is aesthetically pleasing to work with MapBox's styling ✅

 ## Super Stretch Goals 🍸🍸🍸

 We wanted to also achieve these goals if we got the time towards the end of the week:
-1. Allow a user to search for both restaurants and bars, and add a mixture of both to their 'night-out'
+1. Allow a user to search for both restaurants and bars, and add a mixture of both to their 'night-out' ✅
-2. When a user selects an events and adds it to their night, the other events are removed from the map
+2. When a user selects an events and adds it to their night, the other events are removed from the map ✅

 ## APIs